sharmatanikesh/ai_assignment/readme.md

 This project provides a tool to generate detailed testing instructions based on uploaded screenshots and optional context.
 It uses a multimodal language model to create test cases, which are displayed on the frontend in blocks organized by each screenshot.

+## Prompt Strategy
+I started by making a general description for the assignment so the prompt could be used in different ways.
+After refining the prompt a few times, I got better results.
+I also added options for users to choose the target platform—Android, iOS, or Web—and pick the testing framework they want.
+This way, the tool can generate code based on their choices.
+These features are optional, giving users more flexibility without limiting the output.
 ## Features

 - Upload multiple screenshots and view previews before submission.